lieb/postdove/doc/building.md

 This eliminated a lot of extraneous "stuff" in the output.
 What we are looking for is the `1.16` which is the minimum version of the toolchain required to build the code.
-The *go* developers have a very strong standard to always be backward compatible within a major release, in this case `1`.
+The *GO* developers have a very strong standard to always be backward compatible within a major release, in this case `1`.
 This means that if your compiler chain is at least at `1.16` in this everything should work.